austinliuigi/bartender.nvim/README.md

+# 🍺 Bartender
+**bartender.nvim** is a plugin to help you manage your bars

-## Terminology
+## Concept

 ### Sections
-A section is defined by its background color and location.
+A section is defined by its background color and location in a bar.

+`local section = {}`

-### Components (table|function)
+### Components
 A component is an atomic piece of your statusline.
-Without components, your statusline would be empty.
+Components are defined by their text and highlights.

 `local component = {}`